openmpf/openmpf-docker/README.md

 ### Build the OpenMPF Docker Images

-Note that this process can take 1.5 - 2 hours if you're starting from scratch.
+Note that this process can take an hour if you're starting from scratch.

 #### Setup